Home Page of Lawrence M. Ausubel

 Syllabus for Economics 603 (second half)

-Fall 2008–2009
+Fall 2023–2024

 Official Matters

-Economics 603 is the first semester of the Economics Departments two-semester core sequence in Microeconomics.
+Economics 603 is the first semester of the Economics Department’s two-semester core sequence in Microeconomics.
 This course is taken by all first-year Economics Ph.D. students, as well as by quite a few Ph.D. students in Agricultural & Resource Economics, the Smith School of Business, and other academic departments.
 The first half of the semester treats consumer theory and the theory of the firm.
 The second half of the semester is an introduction to game theory and its applications in economics.

 Texts

 R. Gibbons, Game Theory for Applied Economists, Princeton Univ.
-Press, 1992 (paperback).
+Press, 1992 (paperback)

 A. Mas-Colell, M. Whinston and J. Green (henceforth “MWG”), Microeconomic Theory, Oxford Univ.
-Press, 1995.
+Press, 1995

-Course Times
+Instructors and Course Times

-Section 0101: Tuesdays/Thursdays 2:00 pm - 3:15 pm, Tydings 2111
+Lectures: Tuesdays/Thursdays 2:00 – 3:15 pm in Tydings 1118

-Teaching Assistant: Oleg Baranov (baranov@econ.umd.edu)
+Teaching Assistant: Lixi Wang (lixiwang@umd.edu)

 Office Hours

-Topics for First Half of Course
+Syllabus for First Half of Course

 Topics for Second Half of Course (approximately two weeks per topic)